twpayne/chezmoi/docs/FAQ.md

 4. Edit the file in your home directory, and then either re-add it by running `chezmoi add $FILE` or `chezmoi re-add`.
 Note that `re-add` doesn't work with templates.
+5. Edit the file in your home directory, and then merge your changes with source state by running `chezmoi merge $FILE`.

 ---